pkwalker00/micoach-backup/README.md

   - the beginning of a Python implementation of *Adidas miCoach* API
   - a small GUI for selecting and saving you workouts

 This was forked from Manual Vonthron's micoach-backup.
 I ported it to python 3 and removed the use Mariano Reingar's SimpleXML library in favor of lxml.
 I added writeGpx and a working version of writeTcx for export options.
-The PySide based GUI has been removed for my own crude Gtk+ 3 GUI.
-The "xml" backup option will save the raw xml file that is delivered from the [Adidas miCoach] website.
+This program uses the Google Maps api to replace miCoaches rounded elevations with more accurate information.

+I have completely rewritten this using the requests library and json instead of the xml.
+I have also rewritten the gui using Qt4 Designer.

 Usage